Metabolic dysfunction–associated steatotic liver disease: Dysbiosis

 Disruptions in the intestinal microbiota seem to influence MASLD risk in several ways.
 People with MASH can have elevated levels of blood ethanol and Pseudomonadota (which produce alcohol), with dysbiosis proposed as a mechanism for this elevation.
 Alterations in the composition of the intestinal microbiota may influence MASLD risk in several ways.
 These changes appear to increase the permeability of intestinal tissue, thereby facilitating increased liver exposure to harmful substances (e.g., translocated bacteria, bacterial toxins, and inflammatory chemical signals).
 The increased transport of these harmful substances to the liver promotes liver inflammation, enhances nutrient and calorie absorption, and alters choline metabolism.
 Higher levels of intestinal bacteria that produce butyrate may be protective.

 Excessive macronutrient intake contributes to gut inflammation and perturbation of homeostasis, and micronutrients may also be involved.
 In addition to reducing weight and risk factors, lifestyle changes may prompt positive changes in the gut microbiota.
 In particular, diet diversity may play a role that was overlooked in animal studies, since they often compare a Western high-fat, low-diversity diet against a low-fat but higher-diversity chow.
-The health benefits after bariatric surgery may also involve changes in the gut microbiota by increasing gut permeability.
+The health benefits after bariatric surgery may also involve changes in the gut microbiota by increasing gut permeablity.